The Floured Table

 A pate sucree (shortcrust pastry) tart shell before baking.

 Make pâte sucrée dough and place into tart pan.
-Do not bake.
+Do not dock or bake.
 Freeze briefly to make sure it's firm.

 An unbaked tart shell spread with fig jam.